Operational Breakdown

 What this looks like day to day

-- New hires ask repeated questions because answers live in different places.
+- Repeated questions New hires keep asking the same things because answers live in different places.

-- Managers and peers spend a lot of time re-explaining the same things.
+- Manager repetition Managers and peers spend time re-explaining the same processes.

-- Early work feels tentative because expectations are not fully clear.
+- Tentative early work New team members hesitate because expectations are not fully clear.

-- Different hires receive different versions of the same process.
+- Inconsistent experiences Different hires receive different versions of the same onboarding.

-Most slow ramp-up problems are not caused by a lack of goodwill.
-They happen because onboarding is being carried by memory, verbal transfer, and individual effort instead of a shared structure the team can repeat.
+Most onboarding friction does not come from a lack of care.
+It happens because onboarding is being carried by memory, verbal transfer, and individual effort instead of a shared structure the team can repeat.

 - Role expectations are not defined clearly enough up front.